Christmas Gift Ideas For Your Significant Other

 DVDs – Still in our friendship stage, I remember getting a “care package” from John one day after a particularly crazy week.
+Since we were developing a friendship long-distance, it wasn’t strange to get a card in the mail or a text.
+But this time, it was an actual package.
 Inside, were some of my favorite snacks and my favorite childhood movie.
 It was a significant moment in our friendship because that’s when I realized he was really listening to everything I had been saying and making it a point to remember my likes and interests.
 The favorite childhood movie, you ask?
 None other than….The Sandlot!
 Here’s a list of some of our favorite movies and snacks to give this holiday season:

 Gourmet Snacks: I like giving gourmet snacks as gifts because A. they are things a person normally wouldn’t buy for themselves, and B. they are tasty!!

 Coffee/Tea Items: In all honesty, there’s always a load of coffee items on my wish list!
 With the popularity of coffee and tea, you can’t go wrong with gifting some of these gifts to show someone you care!